biglocalnews/prefect-flow-template/README.md

 pipenv run prefect server start
 ```

 Open a new terminal, move into your code directory and create a local version of our Prefect project on your local machine.
-The project name is set in your `flow.py` file.
-If you'd like to customize it right away, edit it there and insert your name in the code below.

 ```sh
 pipenv run prefect create project 'Your Prefect Project'